Sage/ez-streams/lib/api.md

   The lookahead methods are:
   - `reader.peek(_)`: same as `read(_)` but does not consume the item.
   - `reader.unread(val)`: pushes `val` back so that it will be returned by the next `read(_)`
-* `reader = reader.buffer(size)`
+* `reader = reader.buffer(max)`
-  Returns a stream which is identical to the original one but in which up to `size` entries may have been buffered.
+  Returns a stream which is identical to the original one but in which up to `max` entries may have been buffered.
 ## StreamGroup API
 * `reader = group.dequeue()`
-  Dequeues values in the order in which they are delivered by the streams.
+  Dequeues values in the order in which they are delivered by the readers.
   Returns a stream on which other operations may be chained.
 * `reader = group.rr()`
   Dequeues values in round robin fashion.
   Returns a stream on which other operations may be chained.
 * `reader = group.join(fn, thisObj)`
-  Combines the values read from the streams to produce a single value.
+  Combines the values read from the readers to produce a single value.
-  `fn` is called as `fn(_, values)` where `values` is the set of values produced by all the streams that are still active.
+  `fn` is called as `fn(_, values)` where `values` is the set of values produced by all the readers that are still active.
   `fn` returns the value which will be read from the joined stream. `fn` _must_ also reset to `undefined` the `values` entries that it has consumed.
 The next `read(_)` on the joined stream will fetch these values.
   Note that the length of the `values` array will decrease every time an input stream is exhausted.